Color Space¶

 Creating Color objects¶

-You can create Color objects from any supported color space using convenient wrapper functions or class methods.
+You can create Color objects from any supported format.
+Pick whichever matches

 From OKLab coordinates¶